raphaellith/ResumeCompiler/README.md

     June 2020 - Present
 ```

+The subheading and auxiliary information will appear from left to right in the compiled document.

-Add a description list by adding an unordered list afterwards.
+Then, use an unordered list to create a description list.

 ```aiignore
 ### Gitlytics